zesty-io/manager-ui/README.md

 ## Deeplinks

-For in-app deeplinks the preferred url structure using url path parameters as opposed to query parameters.
+For in-app deeplinks the preferred url structure is to use url path parameters as opposed to query parameters.
 Generally, paths are best used used to deep link into a specific view (a combination of UI layout and elements rendered on screen) whereas query parameters are used to refine a view.

 #### Example